stagerightlabs/phpxdr/README.md

 $string = $xdr->read(XDR::STRING); // 'Bad Wolf'
 ```

-More usage information can be found in the wiki. (coming soon.)
+More usage information can be found in the wiki (coming soon.)

 ### Testing